jessicaseery/portfolio-project/README.md

 For this Concordia University Bootcamp project, I created a 6 page protfolio website containing several of my previous assignements!

 ## currently working on
-- making pages render properly on different media formats
 - contact page logos linking to my socials
 - adding animations
+- dark mode and light mode

 ## things i'd like to add
-- dark mode
 - french and english version
 - work qualities about me
 - pictures of my life